The Wild, Winding History of Pinot Noir: How One Grape Became a Global Obsession

 Why Pinot Noir Is Expensive (Even When It’s Not Fancy)

-The most expensive wine ever sold?
+While we’re talking about my budget, are you curious at all about the most expensive wine ever sold?
 A bottle of 1945 Domaine de la Romanée-Conti Pinot Noir, auctioned for $558,000 in 2018.

 Romanée-Conti (often called “DRC” by wine nerds) is Pinot Noir’s holy grail.
-Only about 5,000 bottles made annually from a tiny 4.5-acre vineyard.
-And people line up for years just to be offered the chance to buy it.
+Only about 5,000 bottles made annually from a tiny 4.5-acre vineyard, and people line up for years just to be offered the chance to buy it.

 It’s part wine, part legend, part investment.